 What kinds of things do I need to think about if I want to make a Will?

-Some of the main things to think about when you’re preparing to make a Will are:
+Some of the main things to think about when you’re preparing a Will are:

 - Who will be your executor to carry out your wishes.
 It is advisable to appoint more than one executor (or to appoint a substitute executor) in case one executor cannot act.